atOliverParkerMorgan/Chess_AI/README.md

 # Chess (AI included)
-this program is a chess UI but it comes with a built in AI
+this program is a chess UI it comes with a built in AI

 ## AI
 the AI uses